-Net Leveraged Portfolio Yield (NLPY)\ 14.7%
+Net Leveraged Portfolio Yield (NLPY)\ 14.9% compared with 14.7% at December 31, 2022

 \ NLPY is a non-IFRS measure used by management to assess its return on deployed capital and used external bank financing.
 The NLPY is calculated by taking the quarterly annualized mortgage income of the MIC mortgage portfolio, less bank interest on the leverage SPV portfolio, then divided by the MIC mortgage portfolio.